gpufit/Gpuspline/docs/installation.rst

 *Optional*

 * MATLAB_ if building the MATLAB bindings
-* Python_ if building the Python bindings
+* Python_ if building the Python bindings (and for producing Latex and HTML documentation output)
-* PDF Latex installation (like Miktex) if converting the documentation from Latex to PDF
+* PDF Latex installation (like Miktex on Windows or texlive-binaries on Linux) if converting the documentation from Latex to PDF

 Source code availability
 ------------------------